ordina-jworks/ordina-jworks.github.io/_posts/2021-05-26-intro-to-mqtt.md

 [Retained messages](https://www.hivemq.com/blog/mqtt-essentials-part-8-retained-messages/){:target="_blank" rel="noopener noreferrer"}:
 These are messages with the retained flag set to true.
 The broker will store these messages with their QoS and send it to any client that connects.
-This enabled newly connected client get an update quicker since they do not need to wait for a new message to be published.
+This enables newly connected client get an update quicker since they do not need to wait for a new message to be published.
 Retained messages can also be deleted easily: the client just needs to send an empty (0 byte payload) retained message.

 [Last Will and Testament (LWT)](https://www.hivemq.com/blog/mqtt-essentials-part-9-last-will-and-testament/){:target="_blank" rel="noopener noreferrer"}: